Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Next Steps

-For example, ScienceSoft offers support and evolution.
-The partner continually tunes the CRM’s features and processes to keep up with emerging user needs.
+ScienceSoft offers support and evolution to continually fine-tune your CRM’s features and processes to keep up with emerging user needs, and we recommend using partners who provide this level of service.

-You are likely to encounter challenges that the new software isn’t very effective at solving.
-Your development partner can help you figure out ways to improve the software and handle any minor or significant changes to your CRM system in this regard.
+Scheduling periodic consultations with your development partner can also address any challenges you encounter while using the new software.
+Your development partner can help you figure out ways to improve the software and handle any minor or significant changes to your CRM system.